Mwg33y/Machine_Learning/README.md

      Linear regression is probably the most popular form of regression analysis.
      Clustering Models

-2. Classification Models (used customer information to categorize those who saw company advertisement and those who did not)
+2. Classification Models (Used customer information to categorize those who saw company advertisement and those who did not)

 Classification is a machine learning method where the model tries to predict the correct label of a given input data, and placing it in a group with other data elements.
 This is done having prior knowledge